Crosswalk Accidents Involving Pedestrians

 Texas statute gives pedestrians the right of way at crosswalks on the same side of travel as the driver or when a pedestrian is close to proceeding into the driver’s lane.
 However, pedestrians also have a duty to not step from the curb in front of a vehicle that would be unable to safely stop.

-Sidewalks are available in many residential and business districts.
+Sidewalks are available in many residential and business districts in Dallas, Fort Worth and surrounding communities.
 The Texas statute prohibits pedestrians from walking on the highway in lieu of the sidewalk, but allows use of the left side of the street or shoulder facing oncoming traffic on roadways without a sidewalk.
 Also, pedestrians have the right of way where the street crosses a sidewalk, such as a driveway, alley or private road.

 Pedestrian deaths account for 15 percent of all traffic related fatalities.
 160,000 pedestrians required medical attention after being hit by a car in 2016.
 Vehicles killed close to 6,000 pedestrians that same year, an increase of 11 percent from the previous year.
 Why this alarming increase?
 Primary factors include alcohol, distraction and speed.